 At the time of constitution of venture capital entities, the Group undertakes to disburse a fixed amount so that these financial vehicles can carry out the operations for which they were constituted.
-These commitments are at all times enforceable, in accordance with the subscribed contracts, for amounts detailed in the "Disbursements pending of venture capital entities".
+These commitments are at all times enforceable, in accordance with the subscribed contracts, for amounts detailed in the "Disbursements pending of venture capital entities" of the previous chart shown above.